data-intuitive/diflow/README.md

 - [One html file](diflow.html)
 - [PDF](diflow.pdf)

+The examples in the text are included in the `main.nf` file included in this repository.
+All steps can thus be run just like in the document.

-## Remark
+## `viash`

 In order to use DiFlow efficiently, it is recommended to generate the NextFlow module code rather than manually code it.
-We use __`viash`__ for this and will open source it early 2020.
+We use __`viash`__ for this and will open source it early 2021.

+## Community

+DiFlow has the potential to foster loosely coupled collaborations between teams and organizations.
+We are considering setting setting up a repository of NextFlow modules (either as DiFlow modules or the source (`viash`) components they are based on).
+Let us know if you're interested in collaborating.